Directorate for EU Affairs

 The principle of multilingualism is enshrined in the Union’s legal foundations.
 Its main aspects are set out in the Treaties, EEC Council (1958) Regulation No 1 and the accession acts of any new Member State that opts for its national language to become one of the EU official languages.
 Multilingualism is a guarantee of democracy, transparency, and legal certainty for all citizens of the Union.

 On 29 March 2017, the Government of the United Kingdom of Great Britain and Northern Ireland (UK) began the process of leaving the European Union (EU).
 The UK and the EU negotiated the Agreement on the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union in October 2019.
 On 17 October 2019, the European Council endorsed the revised agreement.
-Following the general election in the UK in December 2019, the UK Parliament will endorse the agreement in January 2020.
-The European Parliament will endorse the agreement on 29 January 2020.
+Following the general election in the UK in December 2019, the UK Parliament endorsed the agreement in January 2020.
+The European Parliament endorsed it on 29 January 2020.